falk-werner/webfuse/doc/protocol.md

 | type    | u8   | Type of the message |
 | payload | u8[] | Payload according to the message type |

-The `id` is just a number without any meaning for the `webfuse2 provider`.
-It is set by the `webfuse2 service` of a request and is copied by the `webfuse2 provider` to the response.
-A `webfuse2 service` implementation might choose to keep track on pending requests using the `id`.
+The `id` is just a number without any meaning for the `webfuse provider`.
+It is set by the `webfuse service` of a request and is copied by the `webfuse provider` to the response.
+A `webfuse service` implementation might choose to keep track on pending requests using the `id`.

 ### Erroneous Responses

 Most responses contain a `result` encoding the status of the operation.
-While successful responses may contain additional data, erroneous responses must not be decoded by a `webfuse2 service` implementation beyond the `result` value.
+While successful responses may contain additional data, erroneous responses must not be decoded by a `webfuse service` implementation beyond the `result` value.

 ### Unknown requests

-There are two reserved message types in `webfuse2`:
+There are two reserved message types:
 - **0x00:** Unknown request
 - **0x80:** Unknown response

-A `webfuse2 service` may send a request of type `unknown request` for conformance testing reasons.
+A `webfuse service` may send a request of type `unknown request` for conformance testing reasons.

-Since each request requires a response, a `webfuse2 provider` must respond to any unknown requests with a message of `unknown response` type.
+Since each request requires a response, a `webfuse provider` must respond to any unknown requests with a message of `unknown response` type.
 This allows to add new request types in future.

 ### Accept additional data in requests

-Both, a `webfuse2 provider` and a `webfuse service` must accept messages that contain more data than specified.
+Both, a `webfuse provider` and a `webfuse service` must accept messages that contain more data than specified.
 This allows to add optional fields to existing requests and / or responses in future.

-_Note there are no optional fields in the current revision of the `webfuse2 protocol`.
+_Note there are no optional fields in the current revision of the `webfuse2 protocol` yet._

 ### Message Types